wh22bhcy/aovgun.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Assoc.
 Prof. Dr. A. Övgün is an associate professor of theoretical physics at the EMU.
-His research interests include modified gravity theories, black holes, Wormholes, Cosmology, Gravitational Lensing, Geodesics, Shadow, Hawking Radiation, Greybody factor, Quasinormal modes, Complexity.
+My research is focused on understanding and constraining modified gravity theories using various properties of black holes and cosmological evolution.
+I have contributed to various analysis methods, which are now amongst the most widely used ones for calculating the Hawking radiation, gravitational lensing, and shadow cast of black holes.
+I have been studying various aspects of general relativity in relation to black hole properties, wormholes, compact stars, Hawking radiation, and cosmological inflation.
+I am among World’s Top 2% Scientists in the Stanford University 2020 & 2021 Releases Lists.
 {style="text-align: justify;"}